 You do not want that.
 Therefore, we have inserted a clause in your Trust Deed which expressly empowers you to selectively allocate particular types of income to beneficiaries.

-Your accountant may suggest that you distribute that part of the net income to those beneficiaries who are able to take the greatest advantage of franking, foreign tax and any other non-refundable tax credits and rebates available to the Trust.
+Your accountant may suggest that you distribute that part of the net income to those beneficiaries who can take the greatest advantage of franking, foreign tax, and any other non-refundable tax credits and rebates available to the Trust.
 Those beneficiaries who have made a loss or are at a low tax rate (especially if lower than the company tax rate) may derive little benefit from these credits.

 When the Trust derives net capital gain in the net income of the Trust, then the Trustee needs the power to distribute that part of the net income to certain beneficiaries.
 The beneficiaries are treated by the Commissioner of Taxation as having accrued a capital gain.
 It may be that one beneficiary has carried-forward capital losses and another has carried-forward revenue losses.
 In this case, there are tax advantages in distributing the net capital gain to the beneficiary who has suffered the prior capital losses.